avivo/page-as-script/README.md

 Lets you treat writing a web page with parameters like writing a script with arguments.

 - Instead of `--help` this generates a form UI
-- Auto casts arguments to the correct type
+- Auto casts parameters to the correct type
 - Deals with defaults intelligently
-- If you also use bootstrap, just works including full UI and styling without any setup beyond importing.
+- If you also use bootstrap, just works including full UI and styling without any setup beyond importing

 Example:
 -----------
   In your python:

 ```python
   parser = paramparse.ParamParser()
   parser.add('num', desc='Number of things (an int)', default=1000, type=int)